katircivdt/HW5/README.md

 # HW5

+> main.py contains the runnable code for backend and fronted parts of functionalities 1 & 4

 > "function1.ipynb" contains the backend and fronted parts of functionality 1.

 > "function2.ipynb" contains the theory for functionality 2.